The Ins & Outs of Saddlebred Week

 Horses will demonstrate varying gaits from big, strong trots to slow steady jogs.
 Others will showcase the smooth slow-gait and exhilarating rack.
 Horses and ponies are judged on manners, performance, conformation and quality, depending on each class.
 Saddle seat equitation, however, is judged on the rider’s abilities and presence.
 It is an open division.

-Open Jackpot Stakes classes are back this year for the Fine Harness, Three-Gaited and Five-Gaited Horses.
-And the exciting $5,000 Ruth and R.S.
-Palmer Memorial Five-Gaited Stake on Saturday night is expected to draw top open five-gaited horses from throughout the country.
+Open Jackpot Stakes classes were back in 2017 for the Fine Harness, Three-Gaited and Five-Gaited Horses, along with the $5,000 Ruth and R.S.
+Palmer Memorial Five-Gaited Stake drawing open five-gaited horses from across the country.